Regular Inspections Will Save Your Roof

 - They should make sure to remove any accumulated debris or objects on the roof.
-Leaves, small branches and other organic material can hold moisture, which can cause deterioration of the materials the roof is made of.
+Leaves, small branches and other organic material can hold moisture, which can cause deterioration of the roof materials.
 If you live in a dry area, keeping debris off your roof will place your property in less risk for fire.

-- Keep trees around your property trimmed back so branches don't scrape the roof and leaves and small branches don't accumulate on it.
+- Keep trees around your property trimmed back so branches don’t scrape the roof and drop debris on it.
 Debris on your roof can clog gutters and drains that would force water flow away from your roof.

 - Check your gutters, downspouts and drains for twigs, grass, leaves and other objects or debris that will prohibit proper drainage.

-- If you're in an area prone to sever wind storms, make sure your gutters and downspouts include straps to hold them in place and resist uplift.
+- If you’re in an area prone to sever wind, make sure your gutters and downspouts include straps to hold them in place.